Skip to main content

 Contents Overview

-The Guide is structured into ten core chapters and annexes, each addressing key dimensions of digital accessibility:
+The Guide is organized into ten core chapters and an accompanying annex, each addressing key dimensions of digital accessibility:

 1. UN Convention